Why build instead of buy?

 What I’d Do Differently

 For about $158 and an afternoon of assembly, I have a nightstand clock that renders on my own server, runs apps from a huge community library, and will keep working no matter what happens to anyone’s cloud.
+No always-on microphone, no forced migrations, no data leaving my network.
 That’s the whole homelab thesis in one little glowing box.